iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 ### Option 1: Run one of our predefined configurations

 IriusRisk TMVS contains a set of predefined configurations that execute a set of our tests.
-These configurations are:
-* __risk__: tests related with risk rating analysis
-* other:

 You will need to pass the following parameters to the docker run command:
 * IRIUS_SERVER: IriusRisk instance server ([http|https]://\<host>:\<port>)